 I need to come back to Iceland to see more!
 We hear this phrase more than any other from our customers at the end of our trips.
 So this, Returning…

 Here’s the best coffee shops in Reykjavik and the surrounding areas.
 Focusing on well made coffee and unique venues, these are our favourites!

 With not just one but two positive announcements on a COVID-19 vaccine, and with Iceland again doing well in its efforts in reducing domestic cases, we are finally (cautiously) optimistic…

 To describe Iceland as Empty Iceland is a phrase I didn’t expect to ever get to write.
 Iceland has never been overcrowded, despite what the media may suggest.
 But, it…

-Last updated: April 29th of April, 2021 Things are changing rapidly in Iceland and around the world.
+Last updated: 27th of June, 2021 Things are changing rapidly in Iceland and around the world.
 It’s hard to make sense of it all.
-New quarantine measures, border testing…
+New quarantine measures, border testing and…

 The Reykjanes Peninsula is hidden in plain view, just one hour from Reykjavík.
 The perfect day trip location!